TheMinester/Linux_Scripts/README.md

 Features:

-Gets the value of $# which is the number of arguments inputted with a script
+Gets the value of $# which is the number of arguments inputted with a script<br>

 ### **display_date.sh**